A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Numerical Studies

-Under Scenarios D and E, the original 2dFDR is not applicable, and hence only 1dFDR and MF-2dFDR have been compared in the simulations.
-As seen from Figures \ref{fig:14}-\ref{fig:nby}, for Scenarios D-E (binary and count response), all the methods provide reliable FDR control.
-MF-2dFDR produces significant power improvement over the 1dFDR methods.
+Under Scenarios D and E, the original 2dFDR is not applicable, and hence only 1dFDR and 2dFDR+ have been compared in the simulations.
+As seen from Figures \ref{fig:14}, \ref{fig:pois} and \ref{fig:nby}, for Scenarios D-E (binary and count response), all the methods provide reliable FDR control.
+2dFDR+ produces significant power improvement over the 1dFDR methods.

-To sum up, the proposed MF-2dFDR provides reliable FDR control for all the simulation settings even when the degree of confounding is strong because MF-2dFDR explicitly models the relationship between $X$ and $Z$.
+To sum up, the proposed 2dFDR+ provides reliable FDR control for all the simulation settings even when the degree of confounding is strong because 2dFDR+ explicitly models the relationship between $X$ and $Z$.
 The 2d procedure delivers more rejections compared to the 1d counterpart, and the larger number of rejections typically translates into a higher detection power for the 2d methods.
-We also see that MF-2dFDR-RV provides the best power in many simulation settings.
-As the (conditional) RV coefficients are calculated based on spline transformed covariates and confounding factors, MF-2dFDR-RV can capture the nonlinearity between $Y$ and $(X, Z)$ and $X$ and $Z$ in many cases.
+We also see that RV-2dFDR+ provides the best power in many simulation settings.
+As the (conditional) RV coefficients are calculated based on spline transformed covariates and confounding factors, RV-2dFDR+ can capture the nonlinearity between $Y$ and $(X, Z)$ and $X$ and $Z$ in many cases.